institut-de-genomique/biscot/README.md

 - a `scaffolds.agp` file containing the changes made to contigs.
 If you would like to change the name/path of the output directory, you can do so with the `--output` argument.

-Note : the name of the parameters are `--cmap-dle` and `--cmap-bspq1` but it doesn't actually matter which enzymes were used, these names were chosen because they were the two most popular ones at the time of writing.
+Note : the name of the CMAP parameters are `--cmap-dle` and `--cmap-bspq1` but it doesn't actually matter which enzymes were used, these names were chosen because they were the two most popular ones at the time of writing.